The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Illinois, US

 Offers Telehealth

-Sarah Usmani is a Pulmonary Medicine provider in Palos Park, Illinois.
+Sarah Usmani is a Pulmonary Medicine provider practicing medicine in Palos Park, Illinois.
 Dr. Usmani is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-Her top areas of expertise are Pleural Effusion, Pulmonary Nocardiosis, Pulmonary Hypertension, and Lung Metastases.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Pleural Effusion, Pulmonary Nocardiosis, Pulmonary Hypertension, and Lung Metastases.
+Dr. Usmani is board certified in American Board Of Internal Medicine, Critical Care Medicine.

 Experienced in Pulmonary Alveolar Proteinosis